atharaq/atharaq.github.io/discrete-s23/lesson2.md

    **Theorem**: Let $n$ be an integer.
 If $n^2$ is an even number, then $n$ is even.
 2. You are on an island where everyone is either a knight (who always tells the truth) or a knave (who always lies).
 You meet two people, A and B. A says “We are both knaves.”
 Determine the identities of A and B. (For this problem, you can either use a truth table, or reason intuitively.)
-3. Work through problem 2 of \textit{Combinatorics Through Guided Discovery} section 1.2: Some number $n$ of schools are going to send their baseball teams to a tournament.
+3. Work through problem 2 of [Combinatorics Through Guided Discovery section 1.2](https://bogart.openmathbooks.org/ctgd/s1-2-basics.html): Some number $n$ of schools are going to send their baseball teams to a tournament.
 Each team must play each other team exactly once.
 Think of the teams as being numbered $1$ through $n$:
    * How many games does team 1 have to play in?
 	 * How many games, other than the one with team 1, does team two have to play in?
 	 * How many games, other than those with the first $i - 1$ teams, does team $i$ have to play in?